nasjp/pom/README.md

 app_1  |  can't load package: package github.com/YukihiroTaniguchi/pom: unknown import path "github.com/YukihiroTaniguchi/pom": cannot find module providing package github.com/YukihiroTaniguchi/pom pom_app_1 exited with code 1
 ```
-if you use "fresh", you must use on cmd directory (there is "main.go")
+if you use "fresh", you must use on cmd/pom directory (there is "main.go")